Josh Jung Player Props: Rangers vs. Nationals

-On Friday, Josh Jung (coming off going 2-for-5 with two doubles) and the Texas Rangers face the Washington Nationals, whose starting pitcher will be Trevor Williams.
-First pitch is at 7:05 PM ET.
+On Saturday, Josh Jung (.286 batting average in his past 10 games, with four doubles, two home runs, two walks and eight RBI) and the Texas Rangers face the Washington Nationals, whose starting pitcher will be Jake Irvin.
+First pitch is at 4:05 PM ET.

-In his previous appearance, he racked up two extra-base hits (2-for-5 with two doubles) against the Red Sox.
+He had a one-hit performance in his last game (1-for-3) against the Nationals.

 Josh Jung Game Info & Props vs. the Nationals